How to Read and Understand Your Car Insurance Policy

 Your car insurance policy is a legal contract that determines exactly what's covered — and what isn't — when something goes wrong.
 Yet most drivers never read past the first page.
 Understanding your car insurance policy doesn't require a law degree, but it does require knowing where to look and what key terms actually mean.

 In this guide, you'll learn how to read every major section of a car insurance policy, from the declarations page and coverage details to exclusions, conditions, and endorsements.
-Whether you're reviewing a policy for the first time or doing your annual check-in, this breakdown will help you spot gaps, avoid surprises, and make sure your coverage truly protects you.
+Whether you're reviewing a policy for the first time or doing your annual check-in, this breakdown will help you spot gaps, avoid surprises, and make sure your coverage truly protects you — not just on paper.

 Key Pinch Points